inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 !!! info "Didn't find the module?"

-    If a module is not listed below it is because the version is either unconstrained or part of Invenio Framework and constrained by the Invenio Framework setup.
-For unconstrained modules you should take create care that the change/fix is backward compatible.
+    If a module is not listed above, it is because the version is either unconstrained or part of Invenio Framework and constrained by the Invenio Framework setup.
+For unconstrained modules you should take great care that the change/fix is backward compatible.
 If not, we have to constrain the module version in one of the InvenioRDM modules.